Pensioners and Veterans

 A comprehensive hearing test is performed to determine your hearing levels and to assess whether your hearing is within the normal range.
 This includes assessments of the clarity of speech and middle ear tests.
 One hour is generally enough time to complete an adult hearing test.
 During this time your hearing test results will be explained and you will have the opportunity to have any questions answered.
 If the test result shows a hearing loss, a full range of options and next steps will be discussed.

-The Office of Hearing Services (OHS) is the scheme funded by the Commonwealth Government to provide hearing services and devices (hearing aids, and/or other devices such as headphones for the TV) to eligible people.
+The Hearing Services Program (HSP) is the scheme funded by the Commonwealth Government to provide hearing services and devices (hearing aids, and/or other devices such as headphones for the TV) to eligible people.

 Those who are eligible:

 - a person receiving Sickness Allowance from Centrelink